- • Debt Advice

 Data protection law defines some personal information as “special categories of data”.
-This includes information about physical or mental health, sexual life, religious beliefs, race or ethnic origin, political opinions, trade union membership or biometric data.
+This includes information about physical or mental health, sexual orientation, religious beliefs, race or ethnic origin, political opinions, trade union membership or biometric data.
 This information may be necessary to collect when understanding the reason for your financial circumstances, or where it may help us to provide a better service to you.
 For example, a period of ill health could have caused you to fall behind with your regular payments to your creditors.

 Any personal information about you relating to criminal convictions or offences may only be used by us when authorised by law.